The Immune System As The First Line Of Defence

 * White blood cells

-White blood cells play a role in the body process of fighting diseases.
+White blood cells play a role in the body’s process of fighting diseases.
 These cells are manufactured in the bone marrow.
-Also, some amount of white blood cells originate from the lymphatic system.
+Also, some amount of white blood cells originates from the lymphatic system.

 To identify pathogens, white blood cells move through body tissues and blood.
 By doing so, they gain access to every part of the body.
 Thereby being able to identify pathogens at early stages.
 Immediately a bacteria, parasite, virus, fungi, or injury is identified; white blood cells will launch an immune attack.